daniel04soden/dementia-detection-system/README.md

 # 🧠 Dementia Detection System
 The Dementia Detection System is a comprehensive application designed to detect dementia through speech analysis and machine learning models.
-The system consists of a web application, machine learning models, and a dashboard for administrators to manage the system.
+The system consists of a web application, machine learning models,a mobile application for patients, and a dashboard for administrators and doctors to use the system.
 The project aims to provide an efficient and accurate way to detect dementia, improving the lives of individuals and their families.

 ## 🚀 Features
 * Speech analysis using OpenAI models to determine the likelihood of dementia